SinanTang/sinantang.github.io/_posts/2018-03-14-fun-in-programming.md

 title: 编程的乐趣
 date: 14-03-2018
 categories:
-- Career as a computational linguist
+- Career as an NLP Engineer
 - A Developer Guide for Newbies - Starting with Python
 tags:
 - programming